near-x/near-cookbook/src/near_cli.md

 Here we take `Banana` from BerryClub for example.

 Suppose we want to transfer 1 Banana from the user `robertyan.testnet` to `linus.testnet`.
-If the receiver hasn't regisered on NEP141 before, we first need to deposit storage cost for the receiver `linus.testnet` (i.e. register the account on the NEP141 contract) with a small amount of NEAR.
-Then we'll be able to `ft_transfer` to the receiver.
+1. If the receiver hasn't regisered on NEP141 before, we first need to deposit storage cost for the receiver `linus.testnet` (i.e. register the account on the NEP141 contract) with a small amount of NEAR.

-Since the precision of Banana is 18 digits, the amount of sending 1 Banana should be 1000000000000000000
+2. Then we'll be able to call `ft_transfer` to transfer Banana to the receiver.
+Since the precision of Banana is 18 digits, the amount is `1000000000000000000` for sending 1 Banana

 #### TestNet